Love Deep Fried Turkey

 Hi Mountain Jerky Cure and Seasoning Variety Pack

-• QUANTITY – Each of the 5 flavor packets will season 4 lbs of whole muscle meat, a total of 20 lbs.
+- SEASONS UP TO 20 LBS OF FRESH MEAT – Each of the 5 flavor packets will season 4 lbs of whole...

 The Hi Mountain Jerky Cure and Seasoning Variety Pack comes with five flavor packets you can use to season meats.
 The five authentic Wyoming flavors are the Original Blend, Mesquite, Cajun, Cracked Pepper N’ Garlic, and Hickory.